 What is our trade called?
 Traditional trade?
 Small trade?
-Neighbourhood trade?
+Neighborhood trade?
 Endangered trade?

 One day I was so lost that I picked up a dictionary.
 You know that a dictionary is a thick book that we have on a shelf full of dust and when you open it you find the meaning of words.
 The first one I looked up was *botiguer and the definition went like this: "Person who has a tent on".
 I thought we are not doing well ... (* the word "botiguer" in Catalan, could be translated into Spanish as "tendero" or "comerciante").

-I read on and the second definition said that the botiguer was a bird.
+I continued reading and the second definition said that the botiguer was a bird.
 I thought; looks good!
-It seems that the "botiguer" is a small bird that normally hangs around the banks of rivers and is always very attentive.
-It perches on the top of a branch in a privileged position ...
-And from time to time the bird dives like an arrow into the river and catches a customer, I mean a small fish.
+It seems that the "botiguer" is a small bird that is usually on the banks, on the banks of rivers and is always very attentive.
+It perches on top of a branch in a privileged situation ...
+And from time to time the bird goes like an arrow into the river and catches a customer, I mean a small fish.

-When I did some more research I discovered that people used to call this bird "botiguer" because it is one of the most colourful birds in Catalonia.
-It is a bird with a big head and a small tail, and on the back it looks like it is wearing a blue dressing gown.
-It seems that traders used to wear a blue smock, which is how I discovered the origin of the name.
+Researching more I discovered that people used to call this bird "botiguer" because it is one of the most colorful birds in Catalonia.
+It is a bird that has a big head and a small tail and on the back it looks like it is wearing a blue robe.
+It seems that the traders used to wear a blue robe, and that's how I discovered the origin of the name.

-As I was not very satisfied I thought to look up the meaning of the word "trade" and this is the following: buying and selling of natural, industrial products and/or services.
+As I was not very satisfied I thought of looking up the meaning of the word "commerce" and this is the following: purchase and sale of natural, industrial products and/or services.
 Personally I did not like this definition very much, I found it very brief and very cold.

 I immediately thought: This is our definition!
-This is what we shopkeepers have been doing for centuries and centuries.
+It's what we shopkeepers have been doing for centuries and centuries.

 At these crossroads, our definition of commerce was put into practice on a daily basis.
 Multiple exchanges of ideas and feelings.
 Time went by and this exchange continued to be practiced by the Phoenicians, the Greeks and the Romans, also by the barbarians and the Arabs ... all these people were the traders of the time and they carried much more than products.
 They told stories, discussed progress, technical and scientific discoveries and spoke different languages.
 This is why today we know that trade made possible great advances such as the alphabet, navigation or currency.